5 learnings going from open source project to commercial open source business

 Flagsmith open source philosophy.
 Application features vs. System features.

 3. Identify your target customer and focus relentlessly on them.
 Entering the feature flag space we were aware that LaunchDarkly is a massive success, but recognized that there is still a lot of the market that is underserved.
-By clearly defining our niche and getting lots of feedback from those engineering teams, we were able to add features they need and deliver value to them.
+By clearly defining our niche and getting lots of feedback from those engineering teams, we were able to add features they need, become a reputable LaunchDarkly alternative and deliver value to them.
 We don’t think that winner-take-all is either real in B2B software or best for customers.
 So run your race and focus on your target customer.

 4. Providing first class support is a clear differentiator, and a great way of doing customer development.
 Jumping on a call to help someone with their code is a great experience for them, and the perfect opportunity for you to learn how they are using your product.
 We also set up a customer advisory board and listened to our customers’ wants and needs.